-President Donald Trump partly attributes the spike in cases to a rise in hospitalizations in prisons, according to Forbes.
+President Donald Trump partly attributes the spike in Texas coronavirus cases to a rise in hospitalizations in prisons, according to Forbes.
 Indeed, the Dallas Morning News confirmed that 1,500 of the 4,246 cases reported on June 16 were “state prisoners that had not been previously counted in statewide tallies.”
 Still, new highs in hospitalizations were recorded 11 times during a 12-span in June.

 Texas Gov. Greg Abbott (R) and health experts link the surge to Texans under 30, charging that younger Texans are not taking social distancing seriously, according to the Texas Tribune.
 They say young adults socialized too much during Memorial Day weekend and at bars, which Abbott reopened in May.

 “There are certain counties where a majority of the people who are tested positive in that county are under the age of 30, and this typically results from people going to bars,” Abbott said during a press conference.

 Data confirms this trend.
 In Hays County, which is sandwiched between Austin and San Antonio, 476 of the 938 confirmed cases are people ages 20-29, according to the Texas Tribune.
 In Travis County, home to Austin, 20-somethings make up 24% of all cases in the area and 8.3% of the hospitalizations.
 In Harris County, where Houston is located, 17.5% of all people impacted in that area are people in their 20s.